fluidinfo/flimp/docs/index.rst

       -l LOG, --log=LOG     The log file to write to (defaults to flimp.log) -v, --verbose         Display status messages to console

     $ flimp -f data.json
     FluidDB username: test
     FluidDB password:
-    Name of dataset (defaults to filename) [data]: test_data Key field for about tag value (if none given, will use anonymous objects):
+    Absolute Namespace path (under which imported namespaces and tags will be created): test/foo Name of dataset (defaults to filename) [data]: test_data Key field for about tag value (if none given, will use anonymous objects):
     Description of the dataset: This is a test